svsuryaa/SignLanguageDetection/README.md

 # SignLanguageDetection
 This project detects the sign language for the deaf and dumb given a the respective gestures.
-The standard American Sign Language was been used.
+The standard American Sign Language was considered.